BillLu44/SpeechSurf/README.md

 Speech Surf aims to bridge the gap between technology and inclusivity, ensuring that **everyone** can enjoy a seamless digital experience.

 Check out the website at www.speechsurf.co!
+(Note that the program only runs on Windows currently)

 https://github.com/user-attachments/assets/dbb723f5-b585-4845-87f9-a9f32fa8b537